 How Do I Take Care of My Gums?

 Taking care of your gums is just as important as taking care of your teeth.
-Here are some ways on how to get healthy gums.
+Here are some ways how to get healthy gums.

 Brushing and Flossing